ClickCease

 Owners need to be proactive by checking on their properties and removing unauthorized occupants before they gain leverage.
 Catching signs of squatting early helps avoid legal complications and keeps ownership secure.

-Both landlords and homes can protect themselves from unwanted claims if they know how Oregon’s adverse possession law works.
+Both landlords and homeowners can protect themselves from unwanted claims if they know how Oregon’s adverse possession law works.

 Historical Background of Adverse Possession Laws